jgorzny/jgorzny/README.md

 ### Jan Gorzny

-I am currently working at [Quantstamp](https://quantstamp.com/), after completing my PhD at the [University of Waterloo](https://uwaterloo.ca/).
+I am currently working on [Zircuit](https://www.zircuit.com/).
+I completed my PhD at the [University of Waterloo](https://uwaterloo.ca/).
 I studied graph algorithms and complexity and graduated in 2022.
 At Quantstamp, I am exploring scaling solutions for various blockchains, formal methods, and security.